reportportal/docs/src/md/src/InstallationSteps/DeployReportPortalDocker.md

 ## Deploy with Docker ReportPortal

 ReportPortal can be easily deployed using Docker-Compose.

 ### Install docker

-Docker is supported by all major Linux distributions, MacOS and Windows.
+Docker is supported by all major Linux distributions, MacOS and Windows

 [Download](https://www.docker.com/community-edition) and install Docker (Docker Engine, Compose, etc)

 > **Note:**
 >